-Truss v Sunak: contrasting approaches in UK leadership battle
+Truss v Sunak: Contrasting approaches in UK leadership battle

 At the same time, he has faced accusations of treachery for bringing down the Tories' Brexit hero Johnson.

-Foreign Secretary Truss has in contrast emerged as a favourite in the vote of grassroots Tory members, the result of which will be announced next Monday
+Foreign Secretary Truss has in contrast emerged as the favourite in the vote of grassroots Tory members, the result of which will be announced Monday.

 "She's a better politician," said John Curtice, a political scientist at the University of Strathclyde in Glasgow.